PravarAnu/DSA/README.md

 ### Real Life Examples:
 - The queue of people at ticket counter follows the same principal, the first person is served first.

+## Graph
+*Graph is an non-linear data structure consistings of finite set of nodes(vertices) and edges.
+The edges are the arcs or line which join two nodes or vertices together*

+### Advantages:

+### Disadvantages:

+### Real Life Examples:
+- The network of path in a city which connect one city from another.

+## Tree
+*Tree is an non-linear data structure which is also a multilevel data structure with a hierarchical relationship among its nodes.
+The bottom most node in the hierarchy is known as leaf node and the topmost is known as root node.
+It is based on parent-child relationship among the nodes.
+Each node in the tree can have more than one children except the leaf node.*

+### Advantages:

+### Disadvanteges:

+### Real Life Examples: